speedracr/poodr/README.md

 `curl`: to download a file, do a `curl https://my.file.tld/file.name > this_is_the_local_file.name` and curl will download the file in question.
+To test a connection, simply `curl -i foo.bar:1337` - this will return the server response.

 `ln -s`: symlink, creates a wormhole between an actual file and its representation in a totally different location.
 The beauty: file is